Rick Ruskin

 | Labels | Takoma Records, Liondog |

-Ruskin was discovered in 1970 by legendary 12-string player, Dick Rosmini, who brought Ruskin to John Fahey's Takoma Records.
+Ruskin was discovered in 1970 by the 12-string player, Dick Rosmini, who brought Ruskin to John Fahey's Takoma Records.
 Takoma had launched the careers of notable guitar artists including Kottke, George Winston, Peter Lang, Robbie Basho, Bola Sete, Mike Bloomfield and others.[6][7]

 Discography